Addressing interpersonal harm in online gaming communities: the opportunities and challenges for a restorative justice approach: Related Work

 Restorative justice provides an alternative way to address harm.
-It argues that harm is a violation of people and relationships rather than merely a violation of rules \cite{van2016overview}.
-It puts victims at the center of the process and seeks to repair the harm they suffer due to the offense.
-Restorative justice has three major principles \cite{mccold2000toward}: (1) provide support and healing for victims, (2) help offenders realize consequences of their wrong-doing and repair the harm, and (3) encourage communities to provide support for both victims and offenders and to collectively heal.
-There can be multiple levels of communities primarily affected by harm, including the local community where the harm occurs or the broader society \cite{mccold2000toward}.
-Our study locates victims and offenders in the Overwatch gaming community.
+It supports the belief that harm is a violation of people and relationships rather than merely a breach of rules \cite{van2016overview}.
+It puts victims at the center of the process and seeks to repair the harm they suffer from the offense.
+Restorative justice has three major principles \cite{mccold2000toward}: (1) provide support and healing for victims, (2) help offenders realize the consequences of their wrong-doing and repair the harm, and (3) encourage communities to provide support for both victims and offenders and to heal collectively.
+Multiple levels of communities can be primarily affected by harm, including the local community where the harm occurs or the broader society \cite{mccold2000toward}.
+Our study addresses victims and offenders in the Overwatch gaming community.